 From our own reduced ontology, we give secondary matter of outer-in criteria of music (form, style) primacy of place to compose worship, and thus to transpose church function by displacing the primacy of relationship disclosed by God to us.
 This exposes our theological anthropology whereby we mainly define ourselves, each other, and God, by secondary matter from outer in; the primacy of relationship is diminished, and the relational function of music for communication between us and God is reduced to personal preference and our sense of entitlement—all self-determined.
 We thus engage in reductionism and experience reductionism’s counter-relational work of fragmenting the whole of God’s family.

 This dynamic from self-determination has had far-reaching divisive outcomes historically in God’s family, for it includes also denominational fragmentation based on secondary criteria (e.g. how to baptize, structure of governance, manifestations of the Spirit, liturgical traditions), or even the priority of “doctrinal purity” over the primacy of relationship for which Jesus rebuked the church at Ephesus (see Rev 2:2-4).
 “You have forsaken your first love,” Jesus could very well be saying these words to us right now, because what is missing is agapē, the depth of relational involvement of our whole persons in the primacy of relationship together with God and with each other as the family of God.
-The primacy of relationship is relegated to secondary (or lower) place in church and decisions about worship.
+The primacy of relationship is relegated to secondary (or lower) place in church and in decision-making for worship.
 The worship wars simply reflected what we are really about—what constitutes our identity to define us and determine how we live.
 Worship music is only one battleground in the true war between wholeness (God’s whole) and reductionism.
 And none of it is on God’s whole-relational terms.

 If we do not embrace the primacy of relationship, what then is the significance of our following Jesus?
 What is the significance of the gospel we claim and proclaim?
 What is it that we are saved to, not merely saved from, if not adoption into God’s family, the new creation?
 Adoption, according to Paul, has functional significance in the ‘already’ of now, in this life on earth.
 In fact, according to Jesus, ‘eternal life’ (what is commonly the answer to “what are we saved to?”) is not merely some future state of bliss, but is the relational experience of relationally knowing the Father and the Son (Jn 17:3), and with each other (Rom 8:29) in reciprocal relationship with the Spirit (Rom 8:15-16; Gal 4:6).
-This is the good news of the gospel of Christ, the significance of a full soteriology (the new song) that is composed in syncopation with what we are saved from and to, and thus an ecclesiology to be whole (the new sanctuary).
+This is the good news of the gospel of Christ, the significance of a full soteriology (the new song) that is composed synchronously with what we are saved from and to, and thus an ecclesiology to be whole (the new sanctuary).

 The implications of our focus on secondary matter, of defining the human person from the outer in and presenting something less and some substitute for our whole person—especially in but not limited to worship—go so far as to challenge the gospel we profess.
 Most of us would deny that we are, for example, xenophobic, racist, sexist, or prejudiced in any other serious way, yet tension related to music has essentially the same basis (criteria from outer in and the inevitable comparative process) and relational consequence from the ‘us vs. them’ attitude that only repentance turns us from and baptism into the new creation ushers us into.
 All of this points to and involves the deeper conflict, even war, that persons knowingly or unknowingly struggle with between that which is whole and reductionism of it.
 This illuminates the integral fight in which Paul was engaged both for the whole gospel and against reductionism, as noted above in the church at Corinth.